Scalability enhancement of quantum computing under limited connectivity through distributed quantum computing: The error model for random-circuit benchmarking

 A linear relation between linear cross-entropy benchmarking and heavy output testing can be then derived,

-This two equations implies the one-to-one correspondence among average HOP, LXE and average AGF.
-This one-to-one correspondence is exact the same as the their relation in global depolarizing-noise model.
+These two equations imply the one-to-one correspondence among average HOP, LXE, and average AGF.
+This one-to-one correspondence is exactly the same as their relation in the global depolarizing noise model.
 It implies the equivalence between global depolarizing noise and single-qubit depolarizing noise in the random-circuit benchmarking.
 In the large size limit ($2^N \gg 1$), this one-to-one correspondence can be simplified to

-In the quantum volume benchmarking, if devices pass the test, then we must have $\bar{H}(\vec{P})>\frac{2}{3}$.
-So the threshold for the linear cross-entropy, by the suggestion of the quantum volume benchmarking, is $\bar{\chi}(\vec{P})>\frac{1}{3\ln{2}}\bar{\chi}_{ideal}$, and similar for the average gate fidelity.
-Another important consequence of Eq.~(\ref{hop_gf}) and Eq.~(\ref{xeb-gf}) is that now HOP and LXE are the linear functions of the average gate fidelity for arbitrary two QPUs with $\vec{P}_{\mathbb{Q}}$ and $\vec{P}_{\mathbb{Q}'}$, we had:
+In the quantum volume benchmarking, if devices pass the test, then we must have $\bar{H}(\vec{\wp})>\frac{2}{3}$.
+So the threshold for the linear cross-entropy, by the suggestion of the quantum volume benchmarking, is $\bar{\chi}(\vec{\wp})>\frac{1}{3\ln{2}}\bar{\chi}_{ideal}$, and similar for the average gate fidelity.
+Another important consequence of Eq.~(\ref{hop_gf}) and Eq.~(\ref{xeb-gf}) is that now HOP and LXE are the linear functions of the average gate fidelity.
+For arbitrary two QPUs with the effective single-qubit preserving factors $\vec{\wp}_{\mathbb{Q}}$ and $\vec{\wp}_{\mathbb{Q}'}$, the linearity implies the following monotonic relation,

-As a result of Eq.~(\ref{monotonic}), we only need to employ average gate fidelity to evaluate the performance of QPUs, which is our main focus in the next section.
+As a result, we only need to employ average gate fidelity to evaluate the performance of QPUs, which is our main focus in the next section.